skygeek/skyproc/README.md

 ### What is Skyproc

-Skyproc is a free software project that aims to build a comprehensive and integrated application for the skydive industry, so to fulfill the needs of dropzones and skydivers.
+Skyproc is a free software project that aims to build a comprehensive and integrated web application for the skydive industry, so to fulfill the needs of dropzones and skydivers.
 The global goals of Skyproc are to :

 - Create a centralized system using the latest Internet technologies to provide a real time platform where every actor can log in and manipulate the data relevant for him.
 - Try to stay as flexible as possible within the system work flows and paradigms.